The Cod Hole

 Who discovered the Cod Hole?

 Originally named Cormorant Pass, the Cod Hole was first discovered by Ron and Valerie Taylor in 1971.
-The Taylors kept the dive site secret for some time and fought to have the area and the Giant Potato Cod protected.
-The Cod Hole is now deemed a “sensitive location” by the Great Barrier Reef marine park authority.
+The Taylors kept the dive site secret for some time and fought to protect the area and the Giant Potato Cod.
+The Cod Hole is now deemed a “sensitive location” by the Great Barrier Reef Marine Park Authority.
 Originally inhabited by 25 cod, there are now only a few.
 The decline in numbers is of concern and gives me pause for thought.
 I would hate to think scuba divers have contributed to the decrease in numbers.
 It is yet another reminder for me to become more aware of and involved in marine conservation.

 Giant Potato Cod at the Cod Hole